 - Game of Thrones Filming Locations Tour From Reykjavik

 1. Soak in thermal baths

-While the iconic Blue Lagoon tops most people’s must-do list in Iceland, there are hundreds of other thermal baths throughout the country to explore and enjoy, including one of the most beautiful geothermal areas in the world, Hveravellir.
+While the iconic Blue Lagoon tops most people’s must-do list in Iceland, there are lots of other hot springs throughout the country to explore and enjoy, including one of the most beautiful geothermal areas in the world, Hveravellir.
 From some thermal pools, you can relax and watch for the Northern Lights while bathing.
 Click to read more about the Blue Lagoon and what to expect.